-To reduce moisture in the room so your clothes dry faster, expose a pack of unrefined salt in the room, or leave a stack of newspaper to absorb the moisture.
-These will work to lower moisture levels in the room so fungus and mould growth are inhibited.
+To reduce moisture in the room so your clothes dry faster, expose a pack of unrefined salt or chalk in the room, or leave a stack of newspaper to absorb the moisture.
+These will work to lower moisture levels in the room so fungus and mould growth is inhibited.

 First, check the level of heat your clothes can take through its laundry care symbols.

 Also check out on StyleMag: A Guide To Laundry Care Symbols (+ A Cheatsheet For Homeowners)